The leaseholder’s right of first refusal in a freehold sale

 - The transfer, once agreed, will be sent out to you for signature on behalf of the Company and then we will ask you for completion monies (including the premium and costs).
 We can then agree completion of the freehold purchase and register the same at the Land Registry for you.

-Does the same timetable procedure apply if the freeholder wants to sell at auction?
+Does the same timetable procedure apply if the freeholder is selling at auction?

 No, the timetable and documentation are both different.
 So, for example, the offer notice must be served between four and six months before the auction takes place.